Falemaʻi Lesa: Lesa v Attorney-General of New Zealand

-Her case Lesa v Attorney-General of New Zealand, in which she pressed her claim to be a New Zealand citizen, is a key legal case and had considerable impact on Samoans and New Zealand Law.
+Her case Lesa v Attorney-General of New Zealand, is a key legal case and had considerable impact on Samoans and New Zealand Law.
 The Privy Council ruled in July 1982 that all Western Samoans born between 1924 and 1948 were British subjects, and that under the British Nationality and New Zealand Citizenship Act 1948 from 1 January 1949 they and their descendants had become New Zealand citizens.

 One of the results of this ruling was the controversial decision by the Muldoon National government to pass the New Zealand Citizenship and Western Samoa Act 1982 which effectively rescinded and annulled any citizenship claims by Samoans living in Samoa in retrospect.
-Lesa herself (who is named in the Act) was granted New Zealand citizenship.
+Only Samoans who can prove they were in New Zealand on 14 September 1982 are eligible for New Zealand citizenship.
+Lesa herself was specifically excluded in the Act and can keep her New Zealand citizenship.

 Her barristers were George Rosenberg and Dr. George Paterson Barton, Q.C., from Wellington, who both acted in a number of prominent cases affecting Samoans.

 The case continues to generate controversy and spur efforts to amend the immigration and nationality laws in New Zealand.